alloverse/docs/specifications/coordinate-system.md

 6. Positive rotation is counterclockwise about the axis of rotation.
 7. Rotations are always represented in radians.
 8. Y=0 is floor level in model space
-9. For the neutral pose of models/entities, the geometry should face towards negative Z.
+9. For the neutral pose of the avatar, it should be facing towards negative Z
+10. For the neutral pose of an app, its default orientation should face towards positive Z, with "right" being positive X and "up" being positive Y.
+11. For textures, UV 0,0 is top-left, with positive U towards the right, and positive V downwards.

 ![Rotation about Y axis is counterclockwise](https://www.evl.uic.edu/ralph/508S98/gif/righty.gif)

+##

 ## Representation